 Whenever you are introducing anything new, you need to give enough time to the people to adjust.
 Your employees are no exception.
 You have to ensure you are allowing them enough time to understand the changes.

 Performance management has varied aspects to it.
 The employees and the administration are equal components of the same.
-Don’t put unrealistic expectations on them with regards to the immediate adoption of the new process.
+Don’t put unrealistic expectations on them with regard to the immediate adoption of the new process.

 Take out time to answer their questions